Nonparametric estimation of a factorizable density using diffusion models: Main Results

 \subsection{Assumptions}

-For given data $\bX^1, \ldots, \bX^n$, let $\widehat p$ and $(\widehat p_t)$ be defined as in Section \ref{sec:model}.
+For given data $\bX^1, \ldots, \bX^n$, let $\widehat p$ and $(\widehat p_t)$ be defined as in Section~\ref{sec:model}.
 Note that the estimators $\widehat p$ and $(\widehat p_t)$ depend only on the non-random quantities $(\alpha_{t})$, $(\lambda_t)$, $\overline{T}$, $\underline{T}$ (which may depend on the sample size $n$), and the architecture $\cF = \cF_{\rm WSNN}(L, \bd, s, M, \cP_{\bfm})$.
 Recall that $\alpha_{t}$ is the negative drift coefficient of the forward diffusion \eqref{eq:OU}, $\lambda_t$ is the weight for the loss function \eqref{eq:loss}, and $[\underline{T}, \overline{T}]$ is the interval defining both the loss function and the estimator $\widehat p$.
-Throughout the paper, we assume the following without explicit restatement: \bed \item[]1. $\bX^1, \ldots, \bX^n$ are \iid\ from $p_0$, supported on $[-1,1]^{D}$. \item[]2. $\sup_{\gamma \in \bbN} \vert \D^{\gamma} \alpha_{t} \vert \leq 1 $ for all $t \geq 0$ and $\underline{\tau} \leq \alpha_{t} \leq \overline{\tau}$ for constants $\underline{\tau}, \overline{\tau} > 0$. \item[]3. $\lambda_t = 1$ for all $t \geq \underline{T}$. \eed
+Throughout the paper, we assume the following without explicit restatement: \bed \item[]1. $\bX^1, \ldots, \bX^n$ are \iid\ from $p_0$, supported on $[-1,1]^{D}$. \item[]2. $\sup_{\gamma \in \bbN} \vert \partial^{\gamma } \alpha_{t} / \partial {t}^{\gamma} \vert \leq 1 $ for all $t \geq 0$ and $\underline{\tau} \leq \alpha_{t} \leq \overline{\tau}$ for constants $\underline{\tau}, \overline{\tau} > 0$. \item[]3. $\lambda_t = 1$ for all $t \geq \underline{T}$. \eed

-Note that the standard OU process, corresponding to $\alpha_{t} = 1$, satisfies the requirement for $\alpha_{t}$.
-We also note that, with additional details, our main results can be generalized to broader choices of forward diffusion processes and weights $\lambda_t$.
+Note that the standard OU process corresponds to $\alpha_{t} = 1$, and widely used diffusion models in practice (DDPM; \citealp{ho2020denoising}) often set $t \mapsto \alpha_t$ as a linear function; both choices satisfy the above requirements.
+For simplicity of the proofs, we set the weight function $\lambda_t$ to be constant.
+We also note that, with additional technical details, our main results can be extended to more general choices of forward diffusion processes and weight functions.
+For various designs of such choices in practice, we refer to \citet{karras2022elucidating}.
 In addition to these basic assumptions, we will require the following additional assumptions:

 \bed \item[](\bS) The factorization assumption (\bF) is satisfied and there exist constants $\beta, K > 0$ such that $p_0 \in \cH^{\beta,K}([-1,1]^{D})$ and $g_I\in \cH^{\beta,K}([-1,1]^{|I|})$ for every $I \in \cI$. \item[](\bL) There exists a constant $\tau_{1} > 0$ such that $p_0(\bx) \geq \tau_{1}$ for every $\bx \in [-1,1]^{D}$. \item[](\bB) In addition to (\bS), there exists a constant $\tau_{2} \in (0,1)$ such that \bean \sup_{\bgamma \in \bbN^{D}} \sup_{\bx: 1-\tau_{2} \leq \| \bx\|_{\infty} \leq 1 } \left\vert \D^{\bgamma} p_0(\bx) \right\vert \leq K. \eean \eed